Maple Soy Salmon with Peach Salsa

 Make Ahead

-Other easy baked salmon recipes you might like
+Other easy salmon recipes

 - stuffed salmon with lemon ricotta